Veepro/Telegram-bot-QR-Python-Flask/README.md

 # Telegram-bot-QR-Python-Flask

-Python with Flask and library qrcode for Telegram bot
+Python with micro web framework Flask and library qrcode for Telegram bot on webhook.

-  Need to:
-  pip install Flask
-  pip install flask_sslify
-  pip install requests
-  pip install Pillow
-  pip install qrcode

-Using Pillow library for qrcode module.

 This bot can generation text to QR-code.
 If user send stiker/fhoto/video/file bot send "Please, send text".
 The bot can also automatically remove sending png file with QR.
+You can read about installing library in pip_install.txt.